Select Page

 Before erecting a Barn Owl box, please ensure that you have properly assessed the risks involved, particularly with regard to working at height.
 An outdoor box is quite heavy to lift single-handed and using ladders is potentially dangerous.
 Please do not work alone and consider using 2 ladders with appropriate PPE (Personal Protective Equipment such as fall arrest and ladder anti-slip equipment), or safer methods.
 The most important thing when erecting the box is your own safety.

-Therefore it is important that the box depth is maintained by clearing out the box once it has more than about 75mm of nest debris.
-If Jackdaws use the box it must be cleaned out every year (wear gloves and a dust mask).
+The front of the owl box should have an access panel to enable nest debris to be cleared out periodically.
+The internal depth of the nestbox is important as it reduces the chances of a nestling Barn Owl falling from the box and dying as a result of neglect or predation.
+Therefore, it is important that the box depth is maintained by clearing out the box once it has more than about 75mm of nest debris.
+If Jackdaws use the box, it must be cleaned out every year (wear gloves and a dust mask).
 Boxes used only by breeding Barn Owls will need clearing out every 2 or 3 years.
-Remember that under the Wildlife and Countryside Act 1981, it is an offence to disturb breeding Barn Owls so nestboxes should only be cleaned out between November and January – and preferably in dry, calm weather, so that any roosting owl doesn’t get flushed out into the rain or wind.
+Remember that under the Wildlife and Countryside Act 1981, it is an offence to disturb breeding Barn Owls so nestboxes should only be cleaned out between November and January, and preferably in dry, calm weather, so that any roosting owl doesn’t get flushed out into the rain or wind.

 Minimum requirements for Barn Owl treebox designs

-If you choose to use a different design for your tree nestbox, ensure it meets these criteria:
+If you choose to use a different design for your tree nestbox, ensure it meets these design criteria:

 • Entrance hole: Optimum size: 130 x 130mm; minimum size: 100 x 100mm; maximum size: 150 x 150mm.